Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Introduction

 Here, $f_0 : \cX \to \R$ is an unknown function to be estimated, referred to as the {\it regression function}; $x_i \in \cX$, $i=1,\ldots,n$ are {\it design points}, often (though not always) treated as nonrandom; $\epsilon_i \in \R$, $i=1,\ldots,n$ are random errors, usually assumed to be i.i.d.\ (independent and identically distributed) with zero mean; and $y_i \in \R$, $i=1,\ldots,n$ are referred to as {\it response points}.
 Unlike in a {\it parametric} problem, where we would assume $f_0$ takes a particular form (for example, a polynomial function) that would confine it to some finite-dimensional function space, in a {\it nonparametric} problem we make no such restriction, and instead assume $f_0$ satisfies some broader smoothness properties (for example, it has two bounded derivatives) that give rise to an infinite-dimensional function space.

 The modern nonparametric toolkit contains an impressive collection of diverse methods, based on ideas like kernels, splines, and wavelets, to name just a few.
 Many estimators of interest in nonparametric regression can be formulated as the solutions to optimization problems based on the observed data.
 At a high level, such optimization-based methods can be divided into two camps.
 The first can be called the {\it continuous-time approach}, where we optimize over a function $f : \cX \to \R$ that balances some notion of goodness-of-fit (to the data) with another notion of smoothness.
-The second can be called the {\it discrete-time approach}, where we optimize over function evaluations $f(x_1),\ldots,f(x_n)$ at the design points, again to balance goodness-of-fit with smoothness.
+The second can be called the {\it discrete-time approach}, where we optimize over function evaluations $f(x_1),\ldots,f(x_n)$ at the design points, again to balance goodness-of-fit with smoothness.\footnote{The use of the word ``time'' here is completely informal.
+In some applications, the input $x \in \cX$ might actually index time, and thus the names ``continuous-time'' and ``discrete-time'' would take on a direct meaning; but in general, they are only to be understood loosely, in reference to the distinction between modeling an entire function, and modeling function evaluations, as in \eqref{eq:tv_denoising_cont} and \eqref{eq:tv_denoising}, respectively.}

 The main difference between these approaches lies in the optimization variable: in the first it is a function $f$, and in the second it is a vector $\theta = (f(x_1),\ldots,f(x_n)) \in \R^n$.
 Each perspective comes with its advantages.
 The discrete-time approach is often much simpler, conceptually speaking, as it often requires only a fairly basic level of mathematics in order to explain and understand the formulation at hand.
-Consider, for example, a setting with $\cX = [a,b]$ (the case of univariate design points), where we assume a loss of generality that $x_1 < x_2 < \cdots < x_n$, and we define an estimator by the solution to the optimization problem:
+Consider, for example, a setting with $\cX = [a,b]$ (the case of univariate design points), where we assume without a loss of generality that $x_1 < x_2 < \cdots < x_n$, and we define an estimator by the solution of the optimization problem:

 In the above criterion, each $\theta_i$ plays the role of a function evaluation $f(x_i)$; the first term measures the goodness-of-fit (via squared error loss) of the evaluations to the responses; the second term measures the jumpiness of the evaluations across neighboring design points, $\theta_i = f(x_i)$ and $\theta_{i+1} = f(x_{i+1})$; and $\lambda \geq 0$ is a tuning parameter determining the relative importance of the two terms for the overall minimization, with a larger $\lambda$ translating into a higher importance on encouraging smoothness (mitigating jumpiness).